Soulace

 One of the preliminary ideas was to have a voice-UI that assists the user.
 However, given the emotional condition of the user, is was not prudent to expect them to talk to a device or learn how to use the app.
 What was required was an interface that would give the user the perception of control and support, while handling the assistive tasks in the background.

 The final design focussed on two major items — search and service listing.
 Information related to the service in general is pushed down to the bottom of the page.
+I created the design in Adobe XD using a standard 12-column responsive grid.
+It was later adapted to a mobile-screen size and a prototype was made.

-Using soulace (service demo)
+Using soulace

 Madhavi Choudhary is a 32-year old housewife who lives in Pune with her husband Prafulla and Pramit, their 13-year-old son.
 The family originally hails from Kolkata but shifted to Pune, a couple of months back, when Prafulla had got a promotion at Infosys, where he worked as a Software-engineer.